sebapersson/petab_sciml/docs/src/index.md

 # PEtab SciML Extension

 The PEtab SciML extension expands the [PEtab](https://petab.readthedocs.io/en/latest/) standard for parameter estimation problems to support hybrid models that combine data-driven neural network models with a mechanistic Ordinary Differential Equation (ODE) model.
-This enables a reproducible format for specifying and ultimately fitting hybrid models to time-lapse data.
+This enables a reproducible format for specifying and ultimately fitting hybrid models to time-series data.
 This repository contains both the format specification and a Python library for exporting neural network models to a standard YAML format, which can be imported across multiple programming languages.

 ## Major Highlights